 Ride left NASA in 1987 and began teaching at the University of California.
 Ride, who set out to find ways to help women and girls who want to work in science and mathematics, suggested the EarthKAM project to NASA.
 EarthKAM is based on middle school students taking pictures of the Earth with a camera on the International Space Station, then working on the photos they took.
 EarthKAM program continues today, bearing the name of Sally Ride.

-Sally Ride continued to support students, especially girls, to work in science and math until her death on July 23, 2012.
-She wrote science books for students and teachers, worked in science programs and festivals.
+Sally Ride continued to support students, especially girls, to work in science and math until her death on July 23rd, 2012.
+She wrote science books for students and teachers,and participated in science programs and festivals.

 For more articles click.